LanguidSquid/java-multithreading-sample/Readme.md

 This is just a basic example of multithreading.

-In `com.charter.enterprise.collatz.SingleThreadMain` you will find a basic usage of our `com.charter.enterprise.collatz.util.Collatz` object to calculate collatz iterations on a set of numbers.
+In `com.blake.multithreaded.collatz.SingleThreadMain` you will find a basic usage of our `com.blake.multithreaded.collatz.util.Collatz` object to calculate collatz iterations on a set of numbers.

 For reference on the Collatz Algorithm see the [Wikipedia Article](https://en.wikipedia.org/wiki/Collatz_conjecture)

 #### Basic Multithreading
-In `com.charter.enterprise.collatz.BasicMultithreadedMain` you will find an updated version of the logic from `SingleThreadMain` that takes advantage of some of Java's built-in multithreading utilities.
+In `com.blake.multithreaded.collatz.BasicMultithreadedMain` you will find an updated version of the logic from `SingleThreadMain` that takes advantage of some of Java's built-in multithreading utilities.